Skip to main content

 3. Test-Driven Development (TDD): Test-Driven Development encourages writing test cases before implementing the actual code.
 This approach ensures that the code meets the specified requirements and promotes a culture of continuous testing throughout the development process.

-Whitebox testing with Keploy
+How to perform Whitebox testing with Keploy ?

 • Instrument Your Code: Use Keploy’s instrumentation to capture interactions and internal processes.
 Keploy works at a kernel and network level, capturing data flows, API calls, and other internal interactions without modifying your application code.